charles-r-earp/krnl/README.md

 - Supports dependencies defined in Cargo.toml.
 - Uses [spirv-tools](https://github.com/EmbarkStudios/spirv-tools-rs) to validate and optimize.
 - Compiles to "krnl-cache.rs", so the crate will build on stable Rust.

+See the docs for installation and usage instructions.

 # Installing
 For device functionality (kernels), install [Vulkan](https://www.vulkan.org) for your platform.